p1nha/p1nha/README.md

 ## Hi there 👋

+I'm a Software Developer currently studying in 42 Madrid.

 <!--
 **p1nha/p1nha** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.